 Welcome to the online home of Revival: Lost Southern Voices Festival!
-We hope to see you at our inaugural event on March 31 and April 1 in Atlanta.
+Our inaugural event was such a huge success that we’re going to make this an annual event.
+We hope to see you at the next Festival, scheduled to take place March 23-24, 2018 in Atlanta, Ga.

 ATLANTA—Georgia State University will host “Revival: Lost Southern Voices Festival,” a two-day literary festival celebrating underappreciated writers of Southern poetry and prose, on Friday, March 31, and Saturday, April 1, at the university’s Dunwoody Campus.